richie-omondi/fastapi-nextjs-surrealdb-starterkit/README.md

 ## Contributing

 If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.
-Our next priority is set up middleware for authentication and authorization.
+Our next priority is to set up middleware for authentication and authorization.